CodePicnic/codepicnic-ruby/README.md

+lib = File.expand_path('../lib', __FILE__)
+$LOAD_PATH.unshift(lib) unless $LOAD_PATH.include?(lib)
+require 'codepicnic'
+CodePicnic.client_id = "db43170afee829f2d6823530d4c2fce22d103c2a16fc6241d32e9f37f5e32af9"
+CodePicnic.client_secret = "dc3ca309a2d5da9578d3b8092590ba499c8c9771846b1dbfff04cb265545501c"

+c = CodePicnic::Console.new container_size: "medium", container_type: "bash", hostname: "this-is-a-test"

+c = CodePicnic::Console.new(container_size: "medium", container_type: "bash", hostname: "a-custom-hostname-for-me")

-# CodePicnic
+# Codepicnic::Ruby

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/codepicnic`.
+Put your Ruby code in the file `lib/codepicnic/ruby`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem